First International Syndicalist Congress: Results

 In the end, only two out of the nine topics on the agenda, were discussed, the declaration of principles and the creation of an international body.
 Yet, all participants of the 1913 congress in London considered it a success, with the exception of Alceste De Ambris.
 He criticized the voting system and the choice for the Netherlands as the seat of the Information Bureau.
 The others unanimously applauded the congress's results.
-Christiaan Cornelissen was confident this was the first step to a new labor International.
+Christiaan Cornelissen was confident this was the first step to a new labour International.
 The German Die Einigkeit noted that the congress had accomplished the tasks set out in Fritz Kater's opening address.
 The Spanish delegate and Guy Bowman both viewed the meeting as a historic event.
 Many syndicalists viewed the formation of the Bureau as the congress's biggest accomplishment, some even claiming that there was no real difference between it and an International.
 The Argentine FORA called the Bureau a "purely worker and antistatist" International.

 Reformists and French syndicalists were critical of the congress.
 The British Socialist Party's journal Justice labeled the declaration of principles "a strange mixture of Socialism and Anarchism", while the organ of the German Free Trade Unions claimed it "contains nothing but trite phrases".
 The congress itself, the German socialists declared, was "unquestionably a complete fiasco".
-Meanwhile, in his report for La Vie Ouvrière, Alfred Rosmer said the declaration of principles lacked clarity, predicted only the Germans, Dutch, and Swedes would truly adhere to the Information Bureau, and predicted the congress would be harmful to syndicalism and the labor movement in general.
+Meanwhile, in his report for La Vie Ouvrière, Alfred Rosmer said the declaration of principles lacked clarity, predicted only the Germans, Dutch, and Swedes would truly adhere to the Information Bureau, and predicted the congress would be harmful to syndicalism and the labour movement in general.

 In early 1914, the Dutch group established a permanent committee for the International Syndicalist Information Bureau, which took over publishing Bulletin international du mouvement syndicaliste, though Cornelissen continued to take care of most of the editorial duties.
 However, neither the Bureau nor the periodical lasted long.
 After World War I broke out in August 1914, both had to be terminated.
 After the war, the goal of a syndicalist International was realized.
 The International Working Men's Association (IWA), which exists to this day, was formed in 1923.
 Its founding congress in Berlin made reference to the 1913 First International Syndicalist Congress as its predecessor.
 The congress's declaration of principles was the classical expression of pre-war international syndicalism in the same way the Charter of Amiens was the classical expression of French syndicalism.
 It also expressed an evolution in syndicalist principles.
 Whereas the Charter made no reference to the state, the declaration explicitly condemned it, much like the post-war IWA did.
 Though all major British newspapers reported on the First International Syndicalist Congress, it has received little treatment since.